apache/flink/docs/monitoring/debugging_classloading.md

 **Standalone**

-When starting a the Flink cluster, the JobManagers and TaskManagers are started with the Flink framework classes in the classpath.
+When starting a Flink cluster, the JobManagers and TaskManagers are started with the Flink framework classes in the classpath.
 The classes from all jobs that are submitted against the cluster are loaded *dynamically*.

 **YARN**

-YARN classloading differs between single job deploymens and sessions:
+YARN classloading differs between single job deployments and sessions:

   - When submitting a Flink job directly to YARN (via `bin/flink run -m yarn-cluster ...`), dedicated TaskManagers and JobManagers are started for that job.
 Those JVMs have both Flink framework classes and user code classes in their classpath.